Vyral/base-template/_posts/2019-07-23-how-older-homeowners-can-use-props-60-and-90-to-their-advantage.md

 ---
 layout: post
-title: How Older Homeowners Can Use Prop 60 and 90 to Their Advantage
+title: How Older Homeowners Can Use Props 60 and 90 to Their Advantage
 tags:
   - Market Update
   - Real Estate